danobi/prr/NOTES.md

 - [ ] Support approve/rejecting PRs
     - [ ] Need some kind of meta syntax (like go's //+)
         - [ ] Think about if it could be generalized to comment threads
+- [ ] Support updating a PR's review file, but ask for confirmation if review file has been modified and not submitted yet
+    - [ ] Maybe even check mtime between review file and submission time?
 - [ ] Support [...] snipping

 # Thoughts